 - A Flight planning, navigation estimated time and speed.
 No fuel limitation.
 (Maps 1: - B Fuel economy, speed range, duration, with limited fuel. - C Precision

-A catalog of tasks and their scoring systems, TC (Task Catalog) to be implemented during the championship is published with this Local Regulation (LR) on the website.
+A catalog of tasks (and their scoring systems) to be implemented during the championship is published along with this local regulation

 1.12.5 FLYING THE TASKS

 Any part of a competition task may be flown either